AbdulrhmanSobhyAlsayed/UNO-GAME/README.md

-# UNO-GAME
+# About The Project
-this is a simple UNO game that applies the univarsal UNO game roles. in this game there is just one player that plaies with the computers.
+This was my advanced programming by java course project <br> This is a simple UNO game that applies the universal UNO game roles.
+In this game, there is just one player that plays with the computers.